 The Library Initiatives for Funding Technology (LIFT) grants program assists Georgia public libraries the planning and management of library technology grants.
 Additional support is provided through educational opportunities related to grant seeking.
 Libraries can choose as little or as much help as they need, either through contacting LIFT grant staff directly and/or a self-service clearinghouse of resources.

 The Available Grants page has a list of open grant opportunities that are updated weekly.
+The GPLS Tech Grants page highlights grant opportunities provided by GPLS to the 60 public library systems in Georgia.
 The Spotlight Grants page are dedicated pages for large tech grants with resources solely for that grant.
 The Funded Grants page has a list of successfully funded grants awarded to Georgia public libraries, including those that used LIFT as a resource.
 The Resources page is a clearinghouse of tips, tools, and tutorials to assist any level of grant seeker.
 The Frequently Asked Questions page is a compiled list of all grant-related questions received to date.

 Happy grant hunting!